angular/components/src/lib/chips/chips.md

 `'primary'`, `'accent'`, or `'warn'`.

 ### Accessibility
-A chip-list behaves as a `role="listbox"`, with each chip being a `role="option"`.
-The chip input should have a placeholder or be given a meaningful label via `aria-label` or `aria-labelledby`.
+A chip-list behaves as a `role="grid"`, with each chip being a `role="gridcell"`.
+The chip input and chip list should have a placeholder or be given a meaningful label via `aria-label` or `aria-labelledby`.

+For standalone chips without a chip list, developers are responsible for assigning proper `role` for the standalone chips, depending on the usage.

+If the chip is deletable, the `aria-label` or `aria-labelledby` should be set correctly so screen reader users are aware that the chip is deletable.
+For example, if a chip is deletable and has no other actions, the `aria-label` can be `Remove {{chip content}}`.

+If the chip is deletable and has its own actions, the `aria-label` or `aria-labelledby` should be set correctly so screen reader users are aware that the chip is deletable and has extra action.
+For example, if the chip is deletable and selectable, the `aria-label` can be `{{chip content}}, not selected.
+Press enter to select, and press backspace to remove`.